microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 Create new navigation property to servicePrincipalRiskDetections for identityProtection

 ### [New-MgBetaTenantRelationshipMultiTenantOrganizationTenant](New-MgBetaTenantRelationshipMultiTenantOrganizationTenant.md)
-Add a tenant to a multi-tenant organization.
+Add a tenant to a multitenant organization.
-The administrator of an owner tenant has the permissions to add tenants to the multi-tenant organization.
+The administrator of an owner tenant has the permissions to add tenants to the multitenant organization.
-The added tenant is in the pending state until the administrator of the added tenant joins the multi-tenant organization by submitting a join request.
+The added tenant is in the pending state until the administrator of the added tenant joins the multitenant organization by submitting a join request.
-Note that a tenant can be part of only one multi-tenant organization.
+A tenant can be part of only one multitenant organization.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaTrustFrameworkKeySet](New-MgBetaTrustFrameworkKeySet.md)
 Create a new trustFrameworkKeySet.
 The ID of the trustFrameworkKeySet is expected in the create request; however, it can be modified by the service.
 The modified ID will be available in the response and in the location header.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaTrustFrameworkKeySetKey](New-MgBetaTrustFrameworkKeySetKey.md)
 Generate a trustFrameworkKey and a secret automatically in the trustFrameworkKeyset.
 The caller doesn't have to provide a secret.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaTrustFrameworkPolicy](New-MgBetaTrustFrameworkPolicy.md)
 Create new navigation property to policies for trustFramework